Alexa is coming to Windows 10 PCs from HP, ASUS and others

 Unlike with other Alexa integrations, Alexa on PCs will be able to show on-screen, as well as tell you about the information you requested.
 However, some current Alexa features -- like controlling security cameras and other smart home features, messaging and calling, Spotify and Amazon Video -- won't be available at launch.

-Amazon and Alexa are in pitched battle over their respective Alexa and Assistant apps, with both companies trying to get them into as many cars, smart speakers, hubs, headphones, smartphones and other devices as possible.
+Amazon and Google are in a pitched battle over their respective Alexa and Assistant apps, with both companies trying to get them into as many cars, smart speakers, hubs, headphones, smartphones and other devices as possible.
 For example, Google recently announced an Assistant alliance with lock-maker Schlage, and Alexa is appearing in a Bluetooth car charger.
 Google does have one leg up with its Assistant: Its available in many more countries (in Europe and elsewhere) than Alexa.

 Amazon hasn't set an exact date for the release of the app, and it's unclear so far if it will work on any old Windows 10 PC.
 Hopefully we'll learn more details as the big CES 2018 show goes on.